Project-HAMi/HAMi/README.md

 ***Easy to use***: You don't need to modify your task YAML to use our scheduler.
 All your jobs will be automatically supported after installation.
 Additionally, you can specify a resource name other than "nvidia.com/gpu" if you prefer.

+***Scheduling Policy***: The vGPU scheduler supports various scheduling policies, including node-level and GPU-level policies.
+These can be set by default through scheduler parameters, and can also be selected based on application scenarios by setting the Pod's annotation, such as "hami.io/node-scheduler-policy" or "hami.io/gpu-scheduler-policy".
+Both dimensions support two policies: `binpack` and `spread`.

 ## Major Features

 - Hard Limit on Device Memory.